ASTROLOGY AND MICHEL GAUQUELIN

 THE ASTROLOGY PLACE: [Mars in 12th house people] find asserting themselves very difficult . . .
 The desire to put themselves first is lacking. . . . hide from confrontation . . . no reaction to conflict . . .

-ASTRO CHERRY: take all precaution to avoid confrontation . . . unresponsive during conflict . . . experience trouble with force and assertion . . . lack the “me-first” desire[iii]
+ASTRO CHERRY: take all precautions to avoid confrontation . . . unresponsive during conflict . . . experience trouble with force and assertion . . . lack the “me-first” desire.

-CAFÉ ASTROLOGY: Energy stifled . . . afraid to assert themselves . . . defeated before they start [iv]
+CAFÉ ASTROLOGY: Energy stifled . . . afraid to assert themselves . . . defeated before they start.

-If it sounds like these writers are imitating each other, it’s probably because they are, but they aren’t just imitating each other, they are imitating the ideas of pretty much every astrologer in history, from Ptolemy to Dane Rudyar.
+If it sounds like these writers are imitating each other, it is probably because they are, but they are not just imitating each other; they are imitating the ideas of pretty much every astrologer in history, from Ptolemy to Dane Rudyar.

-In addition to his professional studies, Gauquelin did a series of keyword studies, with the goal of establishing a link between professional success and temperament.
-Here are the results for 9th and 12th house Mars:
+In addition to his professional studies, Gauquelin conducted a series of keyword studies aimed at establishing a link between professional success and temperament.
+Here are the results for the 9th and 12th house Mars:

 Professions showing High: Athletes, Military officers, Doctors, Businessmen